CardinalityCloud/prometheus-alert-generator/hugo/content/blog/what-is-slo-why-slo-based-alerts.md

 - Alerts fire after problems occur
 - No warning when burning through reliability budget
 - Can't distinguish between "annoying" and "urgent"
+- It feels like everything is always on fire

 ### Advantages of SLO-Based Alerting